Justice4None/Project-ALE/README.md

 Also to be expected in the future is a conversion from Python into Unity.
 My knowledge of Python is sketchy enough as it is (at the time of writing, it is December 1st, 2019.), I have no current interest in jumping into something as distant and complex as Unity.
 Python is relatively similar to JavaScript, so most of my proficiency is based in my studies in JavaScript and React.

 Expect bi-weekly or monthly updates to this readme.

+All content in this GitHub Repository belong to William Dunn, also known as Justice4None.